 Tracking these Coral Predators

 Conservation Diver has been focusing on Drupellas for some time, with our first observation of the snails shifting their preferred food sources following the global mass coral bleaching event of 2010.
 Since then, our partners at the New Heaven Reef Conservation Program have collected more than 179,740 Drupella snails from around the island of Koh Tao, with 76% coming from a single bay.

 In 2019, a team of our Conservation Diver Trainers traveled to Mauritius for a collaborative research expedition with the University of Mauritius.
-They were pleased to apply their Drupella snail understanding to the local reefs, and assist published Drupella snail researcher, Deepeeka Kaullysing, record observations from the area.
-During their biodiversity surveys, largely focused on heterobranchs, they noticed a large deposition of egg masses under mushroom corals in the vicinity of a large Drupella aggregation.
+They were pleased to apply their Drupella snail knowledge to the local reefs and assist published Drupella snail researcher Deepeeka Kaullysing, in recording observations from the area.
+During their biodiversity surveys, primarily focused on heterobranchs, they noticed a significant deposition of egg masses under mushroom corals in the vicinity of a large Drupella aggregation.
 Upon closer inspection, they realized they were looking at the largest concentration of Drupella egg clusters ever recorded.

-This is a very important publication for the advanced of this field, and surely will be one of the stones placed on the path to better understanding and management guidelines for these pervasive coral predators.
+This is a very important publication for the advancement of this field and surely will be one of the stones placed on the path to better understanding and management guidelines for these pervasive coral predators.
 We wish our sincerest gratitude and congratulations to all of the authors, but especially those on the Conservation Diver team; Rahul Mehrotra, Spencer Arnold, Alyssa Allchurch, and Elouise Haskin.